 The result was not exactly the same as Tarja's, but pretty close, I think.
 This Finnish version of blueberry pie is delicious and a great way to show off these luscious BC blueberries.

-- 1 cup warm milk (I used almond milk)
+- 1 cup milk warmed, I used almond milk

 - 1/2 tsp salt